It seems like every coffee drink has a fancy name nowadays, but what does it all mean? Coffee is coffee, right?

 There are many different varieties of espresso K-Cup pods on the market that can be used to approximate an espresso shot.

 The K-Cups advertised as espresso pods are typically dark roast blends packed with extra caffeine.
-This allows you to imitate the rich flavor and effect of a cup of espresso but will not create a crema as authentic espresso would.
+These imitate the rich flavor and effect of a cup of espresso but will not create a crema as authentic espresso would.

 How do I use espresso pods in a Keurig?